-A highly successful team is one which is equally committed to a common purpose, shares goals and a working approach for which they hold themselves mutually accountable.
-The manager’s or supervisor’s role is to nurture and build this type of team and create a culture of deep commitment and interest in one another’s personal growth and success.
-When conflicts arise, a manager and/or supervisor needs to be adept in the practical skills to counsel and act assertively to resolve situations.
+A successful team is one which is equally committed to a common purpose, and a work ethic to which they hold each other equally accountable.
+The manager/supervisor’s role is to build that successful team and create a culture of mutual support among team members.
+When conflicts arise, a manager and/or supervisor needs to be able to counsel and act assertively to resolve situations.

-This workshop is geared towards understanding what makes a high performing team, specifically within the caravan industry context, and the critical success factors needed to maintain one once built.
-The session also includes a focus on conflict management models and how to use them for your advantage to support team members when challenges arise within personal relationships, suppliers, customers and stakeholders.
+This workshop is geared towards understanding what makes a high-performing team, specifically within a caravan industry context, and the critical success factors needed to maintain it once built.

 - What is a successful team?
 And what are the challenges that typical teams face? (e.g. conflict, different priorities, personality clashes, lack of buy in to the team goal)

 - How do I as manager/supervisor set out my personal leadership agenda to build the team and create the high performance my business demands?

 - What are the key differentials between success in the caravan manufacturing and/or park operations and supply chain disciplines and other sectors?